Chart Color Schemes

 Sydenham features high concentrations of family households, with a lower-than-average median household size

 Family households constitute 77.4% of all households, including 39.3% couples with children, 21.1% couples without children, and 15.6% single parent families.
-Non-family households comprise the remaining 22.6%, with lone person households at 19.9% and group households making up 2.7%.
+Non-family households comprise the remaining 22.6%, with lone person households at 19.9% and group households at 2.7%.
 The median household size is 2.8 people, smaller than the Greater Melbourne average of 2.9.

 Frequently Asked Questions - Households